 - (a) Guests are defined as any individual or individuals who reside temporarily in an MSU residence hall room at the invitation of one of the assigned room residents.
-Because cohabitation is not condoned at Michigan State, guests of the opposite sex are not permitted. - (b) Visitors are defined as any individual or individuals who visit a student room in an MSU residence hall, but who do not reside in the room temporarily.
-Visiting is regulated by the Open House Policy (see page 62 of this book). - (c) Host is defined as any student assigned to a residence hall space who invites a guest or visitor to the room.
+Because cohabitation is not condoned at Michigan State, guests of the opposite sex are not permitted. - (b) Visitors-are defined as any individual or individuals who visit a student room in an MSU residence hall, but who do not reside in the room temporarily.
+Visiting is regulated by the Open House Policy. - (c) Host is defined as any student assigned to a residence hall space who invites a guest or visitor to the room.